kalfeher/isc-bind/README.md

 isc_bind_tls:
   - { name: 'ephemeral', Listen: True } # Will be used for DoH and DoT
   - { name: 'mycert', cert: 'cert.pem', key: 'key.pem', hostname: 'myhost.example.com'} # Will not be used for DoH and DoT
-  - { name: 'mycert2', cert: 'cert2.pem', key: 'key2.pem', hostname: 'myhost2.example.com', Listen: True } # Will be used for DoH and DoTT
+  - { name: 'mycert2', cert: 'cert2.pem', key: 'key2.pem', hostname: 'myhost2.example.com', Listen: True } # Will be used for DoH and DoT
 ```
+##### SE Linux Changes
+BIND will fail to access http ports under the default selinux rules.
+This role will update the `named_tcp_bind_http_port` selinux boolean to be `on` if any `isc_bind_tls` entry contains a `listen` parameter set to `True`.
+If you do not have such an entry, you must change the SE Linux boolean manually.

 ### `ServerRole`: primary
 A primary server (authoritative) that can host either dynamically or statically updated zones.
 The default is for zones to be locally dynamic and signed.